OneForTheCode/Laravel-9-OFTC-Base/README.md

    ```sh
    php artisan key:generate
    ```
+   > :warning: **Warning:** Never change the `APP_KEY` after installation on production enviroment.
+     This wil result in all of your encrypted/hashed data being lost!
-   > :warning: **Never change the `APP_KEY` after installation on production enviroment.
-This wil result in all of your encrypted/hashed data being lost!**
+     !!
+Never change the `APP_KEY` after installation on production enviroment.
+     This wil result in all of your encrypted/hashed data being lost!
 7. Running database migrations
    ```sh
    php artisan migrate